linkerd/linkerd2/viz/charts/linkerd-viz/README.md

 helm repo add linkerd-edge https://helm.linkerd.io/edge
 ```

+Use the same CA certficate generated when installing Linkerd2.

 The following instructions use the `linkerd` repo.
 For installing an edge
 release, just replace with `linkerd-edge`.